QuarkChain/w3mail/README.md

 ```

 #### Read Mail
-Obtain encrypted data from the contract, intercept [0,112) or [112,224) bits of data in the header, and decrypt it into Mail Key.
+Obtain encrypted data from the contract, intercept [0,112) or [112,224) bits of data in the encrypted data, and decrypt it into Mail Key.
 Then use the Mail Key to decrypt the content of the mail after 236 bits.
 ```
 const contract = MailContract(contract);